A tiny CLI inspired by a classic comic.

 Easy to Handle

-Better for typing, checking, and reading back without the usual password drama.
+Better for typing, checking, and communicating without the usual password drama.

 Independent